 courses built for adults like you

-We have forty years experience working with and building curriculum for adult students like you.
+We have over forty years experience working with and building curriculum for adult students like you.
 With UMass UWW you'll get a well-rounded, relevant education that builds on your experience, challenges you intellectually, and prepares you for the future.

 UWW's four core curriculum courses are designed to support you in creating your program of study, meeting university degree requirements, earning credit for the learning you've gained from your experience and enhancing the skills and knowledge relevant to your life and work.
 Student centered and interactive, UWW's courses use small group discussion, critical thinking, research and writing to give you the opportunity to make powerful connections between your academic learning and your experience.
 Best of all, we have made sure that our required courses also meet specific university general education requirements.